crockwell/Cap3D/captioning_pipeline/README.md

 # Captioning Pipeline: Rendering -> BLIP2 -> CLIP -> GPT4

+This directory hosts our captioning pipeline code, which involves (1) rendering 3D objects into eight views, (2) generating five captions per view with BLIP2, (3) selecting one caption per view using CLIP, and (4) consolidating a final caption from multi-view using GPT4.
+Example files in `./example_material` provide guidance on running our pipeline using the below commands.
+You should be able to generate the final captions for the [ten example objects](https://github.com/crockwell/Cap3D/tree/main/captioning_pipeline/example_material/glbs).

 ## Rendering
 Please first download our Blender via the below commands.
 You can use your own Blender, while may need to pip install several packages.